PixyBlue/lazy-lob-web/README.md

-# lazy-lob-web
+# 🦞 Lazy Lob Web
-The one-human fullstack ci/cd web lob framework
+The One humain fullstack LOB web framework